JosephABudd/kickzig/README.md

 #### Adding a message

 * The command `kickzig message add-bf «message_name»` will add a 1 way message which the back-end «message_name» messenger sends to the front-end when triggered from anywhere in the back-end.
-* The command `kickzig message add-fbf «message_name»` will add a 2 way message, that begins with amy front-end screen's messenger sending the message and expecting a response from the back-end «message_name» messenger.
+* The command `kickzig message add-fbf «message_name»` will add a 2 way message, that begins with any front-end screen's messenger sending the message and expecting a response from the back-end «message_name» messenger.
 * The command `kickzig message add-bf-fbf «message_name»` will add a message that is both 1 way and 2 way:

 When you add a message you also add with it: